willymcallister/willymcallister.github.io/_articles/thevenin-proof.md

 ## Review

-The proof demonstrates that Thévenin's theorem is true, and it also guides us to a practical way to find a Thévenin or Norton equivalent.
+The proof demonstrates that Thévenin's theorem is true and it also guides us to a practical way to find a Thévenin or Norton equivalent.

 * The superposition strategy gave us three types of sub-circuit.
 Some had one voltage source, some had one current source, and one sub-circuit had no internal sources.